 Problems of the Consumer Price Index

-The use of the consumer price index is so intensive that CPI virtually implies inflation.
+The consumer price index is so intensive that CPI virtually implies inflation.
 Therefore, the problems of measuring CPI are nearly the problems of measuring inflation.
 The following are the problems of measuring CPI accurately and reliably:

 Not an Indicator of Price Level:

-CPI is a measure of price change in the economy but not the price level.
+CPI measures price change in the economy but not the price level.
 This is so because it only measures price change from the previous period.
-Suppose, for example, the CPI of an apple is 220 and the CPI of a banana is 150.
-Then CPI does not say that apples are more expensive than bananas, it only says that the price of apples has increased more than bananas.
+Suppose, for example, the CPI of an apple is 220, and the CPI of a banana is 150.
+Then, CPI does not say that apples are more expensive than bananas; it only says that the price of apples has increased more than bananas.
 CPI measures the cost of purchasing a ‘shopping basket’.

 Cost of Living Standard:

-CPI is not a measure of the cost of living standard.
-Because the cost of living measures the total spending required by a household to maintain the given level of living standard or utility.
-But, CPI only measures the price change, it cannot measure the household’s utility.
+CPI is not a measure of the cost-of-living standard.
+Because the cost of living measures the total spending a household requires to maintain the given living standard or utility, CPI only measures price change, and it cannot measure household utility.

 Substitution Bias:

-Household spending pattern keeps on changing rapidly as there is a change in the relative prices of goods.
-However, the CPI does not immediately update that spending patterns and creates the substitution bias.
+Household spending patterns change rapidly as the relative prices of goods change.
+However, the CPI does not immediately update these spending patterns, creating a substitution bias.

 Quality Bias: